lucee/extension-flex/README.md

-This extension can be built using ant (http://ant.apache.org/).
-It is not working yet out of the box. it still needs a manual installation of the servlet by updating the web.xml file.
+## Installation

-Sample addition to web.xml
+1. built the necessary artifacts by executing ant (http://ant.apache.org/) in the root of the project.
+This will create a zip file in the folder "dist"

-MessageBroker Servlet - Flex Gateway
+2. add the following to your web.xml (also named webdefault.xml or server.xml depending on the servlet engine used).

 ```xml
 <!-- ===================================================================== -->
 <!-- Lucee MessageBroker Servlet - Flex Gateway                            -->